ezod/adolphus/README.md

 ####Conference Proceedings

 * J.L.
 Alarcon-Herrera, X. Chen, and X. Zhang, "Viewpoint Selection for Vision Systems in Industrial Inspection,” in *IEEE International Conference on Robotics and Automation*, 2014, pp. 4934-4939.
 * J.L.
-Alarcon-Herrera and X. Chen, "Deployment of Visual Sensor Networks Using a Graph-Based Approach,” to appear in *IEEE International Symposium on Circuits and Systems*, 2014.
+Alarcon-Herrera and X. Chen, "[Deployment of Visual Sensor Networks Using a Graph-Based Approach][iscas-14],” in *IEEE International Symposium on Circuits and Systems*, 2014, pp. 2575-2578.
 * X. Zhang, J.L.
 Alarcon-Herrera and X. Chen, "Optimization for 3D Model-based Multi-Camera Deployment,” accepted for publication in *World Congress of the International Federation of Automatic Control*, 2014.
 * J.L.
 Alarcon-Herrera and X. Chen, ”Graph-Based Visual Sensor Deployment and Optics Optimization,” accepted for publication in *Chinese Control Conference*, 2014.
 * J.L.
 Alarcon-Herrera, X. Chen, and M. Ahmadi, "[Re-Configuration Strategy for PTZ Camera Networks][ifac-a-13]," in *IFAC Symposium on Mechatronic Systems*, 2013, pp. 563-568.